mlabuda2/nf-tower-docs/docs/enterprise/configuration/ssl_tls.md

           2. Generate a [private certificate and key](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs).

-          3. Make a local copy of the `/etc/nginx/templates/tower.conf.template` file from the `frontend` container, or create a ConfigMap to store it, if you're using Kubernetes.
+          3. Make a local copy of the `/etc/nginx/templates/tower.conf.template` file from the `frontend` container, or create a ConfigMap to store it if you're using Kubernetes.

           4. Replace the `listen` directives in the `server` block with the following: